agentlang-ai/agentlang-docs/docs/installation.md

 ```

 Once the build is over, you'll find a standalone jar file under `./out/hello/target`.
 The file name will be `hello-0.0.1-standalone.jar`.
-You can run this using the Java runtime.
+This can now be executed using the Java Virtual Machine,

 ```shell
 cd ./out/hello